kikithegecko/hci-thesis-template/README.md

 ###Credits

+This document is based on classicthesis version 4.1 .
 You can find the classicthesis project on [Google Code](https://code.google.com/p/classicthesis/).
 The original autor collects postcards from classicthesis users, you can find his address in the example .tex files.

 The title page was inspired by the classicthesis fork of the Institute of Communications Technology at Leibniz Universität Hannover.
 The Welfenschloss picture was taken from their template which you can find at the [IKT website](http://www.ikt.uni-hannover.de/studium_templates.html?&L=1).